Fall in love with autumn in Scotland and find out why it’s a perfect time for visiting Scottish cities and the countryside.

 #1 There are fewer tourists

-The high summer tourist season is finished.
-The trails in the Highlands are deserted and the famous Scottish sites are empty.
-You can immerse yourself in the true remote Scottish feel, enjoy the quieter places and explore the real autumn in Scotland with only Scots around.
+You can immerse yourself in the true remote Scottish feel, enjoy the quieter places, and explore the real autumn in Scotland with only Scots around.

 #2 Autumn in Scotland means cheaper hotels and better availability